tdkehoe/triggerable-firebase-functions-with-angular/README.md

 ## Install AngularFire and Firebase

-Open another tab in your terminal and install AngularFire and Firebase from `npm`.
+Open another tab in your terminal, check that you're in `TriggerableFunctionsTutorial`, and install AngularFire and Firebase from `npm`.

 ```bash
 npm install firebase
 ng add @angular/fire
 ```

 Deselect `ng deploy -- hosting` and select `Firestore`.
+(We won't use `Cloud Functions - callable` in this tutorial.)

 It will ask you for your email address associated with your Firebase account.
 Then it will ask you to associate a Firebase project.
 Select `[CREATE NEW PROJECT]`.
-Call it `triggerable-cloud-functions`.
-(Must be 6-30 characters, no spaces, all lower case.
-These naming requirements aren't the same as when you create a new project in the Firebase Console.)
+It will then ask for a unique project ID.
+This must be 6-30 characters, no spaces, all lower case.
+Call it `triggerable-functions-project`.

+Then you'll be asked for project name.
+This can have spaces and upper case.
+Call it `Triggerable Functions Project`.

 You'll also be asked to create a new app.
 Call it `triggerable-functions-app`.